 I've been seeing the gruseome remains of all manner of animals since the first day of my ride.
 I always fight the urge to stare but the morbid sense of curiosity within sometimes wins this primal need to get that visual confirmation.
 Most times I can avert my sight and look away before making this identifaction or have anything whatsoever to do with being witness to it.
 At other times however it becomes more difficult.
 Such as when you're crawling uphill at a near standstill.
 Or when you have unfortunately no choice but to run over it because banking to the left or right at that precise moment would mean an inevitable accident.
-And then the thud of your wheels going over the grisly mess is enough to turn my stomach.
+And then the thud of your wheels going over the grisly mess just, you know, gives you the eebies.

 Boy, what a pleasant journal entry, huh?